What to bring to class each day (from Day 1)

 5) Be ready to discuss your thoughts and answers

-3. Be Honest – about your work and your actions
+3. HANDS OFF People/Property– about your work and your actions

 and attitudes not permitted in class: